Samovar: Kashmir

 Kashmiri samovars are made of copper, sometimes with engraved or embossed calligraphic motifs.
-In fact in Kashmir, there were two variants of samovar.
-The copper samovar was used by Muslims and that of brass was used by local Hindus called Kashmiri Pandit.
-The brass samovars were nickel-plated inside.
-Inside a samovar there is a fire-container in which charcoal and live coals are placed.
-Around the fire-container there is a space for water to boil.
-Green tea leaves, salt, cardamom, and cinnamon are put into the water.
+Historically, the Kashmiris made two variants of samovar; copper samovars typically used by Muslims as well as brass samovars with a nickel-plated inner lining used by local Hindus called Kashmiri Pandit.
+Inside a samovar there is a heating element in which charcoal and live coals are placed in order to boil water.
+Green tea leaves, salt, cardamom, and cinnamon are often brewed with these samovars.